rackerlabs/design-system/_component_design/cards.md

 Each section of a card uses medium container spacing, 20px, by default.

-Small and large spacing values can be used for card variations but should not be mixed and matched within a layout or card.
+Small and large spacing values can be used for card variations, but should not be mixed and matched within a layout or card.

 {% endcolumn %}